jdelkins/vim-iterm2-navigator/README.md

 **1. Symlink the scripts for iTerm2**

-The `iterm2_navigator#install()` function should handle this part for you (on macOS), but in case you want to manually install, follow this general procedure.
+The `iterm2_navigator#install()` function should handle this part for you (on macOS, the only platform where iTerm2 is available), but in case you want to manually install, follow this general procedure.

 <pre lang="bash">
 <code>$ mkdir -p "~/Library/Application Support/iTerm2/Scripts/AutoLaunch"
-$ ln -s <i><b>«vimdir»</b></i>/bundle/vim-iterm2-navigator/iterm2-scripts/force_jump_pane.py "~/Library/Application Support/iIterm2/Scripts/"
 $ ln -s <i><b>«vimdir»</b></i>/bundle/vim-iterm2-navigator/iterm2-scripts/AutoLaunch/jump_pane.py "~/Library/Application Support/iTerm2/Scripts/AutoLaunch/"
 </code></pre>